 The road to parenthood is not easy for some people, but acting on your diet can increase your chances of conceiving.
 Food choices are among the best natural boosters to increase your chances of getting pregnant faster.
-Here are some of the beneficial diet and fertility tips you can implement
+Here are 7 do’s and don’ts to help you get pregnant naturally.

 Antioxidants such as zinc and folate eradicate the damaging free radicals found in the body that can damage egg and sperm cells.
 Studies indicate that antioxidant-rich foods can improve the quality of sperms and increase the rate of implantation.
 Those struggling with fertility should consider eating grains, fruits, and vegetables.

-High-fat food may increase fertility and reap the potential benefits of these products, consider taking a glass of full-fat yogurt or whole mild every day.
+High-fat food may increase fertility and reap the potential benefits of these products, consider eating full-fat yogurt or drinking a glass of whole milk every day.

-Fiber-rich foods help regulate blood sugar levels and flush out excess hormones.
-Soluble fiber, for instance, can reduce the high levels of progesterone and estrogen.
+Fibre-rich foods help regulate blood sugar levels and flush out excess hormones.
+Soluble fibre, for instance, can reduce the high levels of progesterone and oestrogen.